Jump to topic

 The main competitors for AncestryDNA are 23andMe, LivingDNA, Family Tree DNA, and MyHeritage.
 AncestryDNA is perfect for both experienced and amateur genealogists, occupying the "look at your genealogy and connect with living relatives and distant family members" niche.

-AncestryDNA has a large database to help you to connect with other family members or to fill in any blank spots on your family tree.
+AncestryDNA has a large DNA database to help you to connect with other family members or to fill in any blank spots on your family tree.
 In fact, when it comes to DNA data and historical records, it’s hard to beat this company.

 LivingDNA and MyHeritage both don’t give nearly as much ancestry information.
 On the other hand, 23andMe differentiates itself by being FDA approved and giving you health information as well (but, to be fair, AncestryDNA gives you some health info now in their health test).